 I’m Ryan Sholin.

-By day, my title is Director, UGC & Site Solutions, at Gannett Digital.
-(See this post for a bit of detail about the gig, or jump straight to my Work page for a brief history of my employment and whatnot.)
+By day, I work at WordPress VIP on the Business Development team.
+(See this post for the origin story, or jump straight to my Work page for a brief history of my employment and whatnot.)

 I’ve been a corporate online news evangelist, an online editor, a reporter, a bartender, a motion picture lighting and rigging technician, a photo assistant, an administrative assistant, and a retail foot soldier in the record store wars of the 1990s.

 I’m a self-taught Web developer and designer.
 Sometimes.

 I’ve lived on both coasts, the Southwest, Western New York, I am a native Florida Man, and currently reside in the Loudoun County